yaydede/toolbox/docs/10-TuningClass.md

 Hence, **Kappa**:  $(0.0857+0.0934) / (1 - 0.51) = 0.3655$

 Finally, **Jouden's J statistics** also as known as **Youden's index** or **Informedness**, is a single statistics that captures the performance of prediction.
 It's simply $J=TPR+TNR-1$ and ranges between 0 and 1 indicating useless and perfect prediction performance, respectively.
-This metric is also related to **Receiver Operating Curve (ROC)** analysis, which is the subject of next section.
+This metric is also related to **Receiver Operating Characteristics (ROC) curve** analysis, which is the subject of next section.

-## ROC - Reciever Operating Curve
+## ROC Curve

 Our outcome variable is categorical ($Y = 1$ or $0$).
 Most classification algorithms calculate the predicted probability of success ($Y = 1$).
 If the probability is larger than a fixed cut-off threshold (discriminating threshold), then we assume that the model predicts success (Y = 1); otherwise, we assume that it predicts failure.
 As a result of such a procedure, the comparison of the observed and predicted values summarized in a confusion table depends on the threshold.
 The predictive accuracy of a model as a function of threshold can be summarized by Area Under Curve (AUC) of Receiver Operating Characteristics (ROC).
 The ROC curve, which is is a graphical plot that illustrates the diagnostic ability of a binary classifier, indicates a trade-off between True Positive Rate (TPR) and False Positive Rate (FPR).
 Hence, the success of a model comes with its predictions that increases TPR without raising FPR.
 The ROC curve was first used during World War II for the analysis of radar signals before it was employed in signal detection theory.